Goncalves2525/real-estate-management-system/docs/sprintB/us007/01.requirements-engineering/Readme.md

 >
 > **Answer:** In Sprint B we introduce US7 and now, in US4, the owner needs to be registered in the system to submit a request for listing.
 You should update all artifacts to include this change.

+> **Question:** When an unregistered user wants to register a new account in the system, the set of parameters that are asked are the following: name, citizen card number, tax number, email, phone number, and password.
+Do you want any extra parameters/requirements to be asked or just the ones specified above?
+If so, which ones are mandatory?
+>
+> **Answer:** The Owner attributes are: the name, the citizen's card number, the tax number, the address, the email address and the contact telephone number.
+The address of the owner is not mandatory.